Ship to Shore (Richard Thompson album)

-Ship to Shore is a 2024 studio album by British folk rock musician Richard Thompson, released on New West Records.
+Ship to Shore is the nineteenth studio album by British folk rock musician Richard Thompson, released on 31 May 2024 through New West Records.
 It has received positive reviews from critics.
 The album was launched with a band UK tour featuring Taras Prodaniuk on bass, Thompson's grandson Zak Hobbs on guitar and mandolin, Zara Phillips on vocals and acoustic guitar and Dave Mattacks on drums.
 The album's title comes from ship-to-shore radio that Thompson listened to as a boy.

 Reception

 Critical consensus is that this is one of the strongest albums in Thompson's career.

 Editors at AllMusic rated this album 4 out of 5 stars, with critic Timothy Monger writing that this serves as "almost a sequel to 2018's 13 Rivers... that plays like an amalgam of his career's disparate styles" and ended his review stating that Thompson "also remains a top-notch songsmith and vocalist makes him one of the rare triple-threats who consistently delivers".
 At The Arts Desk, Tim Cumming rated this album a 4 out of 5 stars, stating that "no one puts misery to music as adeptly as Thompson" and that this release "is classic Thompson, the songster of misery and despair who doesn't often change that tune while always delivering something tasty, fresh and new".

 Steven Wine of the Associated Press praised the guitar solos in particular on this album, as well as Thompson's vocals and stated that this release "meets his consistently high standard while sounding like no one else".
 Online retailer Bandcamp chose this as Album of the Day and Jon Dale wrote that Thompson is "excellent at detailing the everyday bleakness of life quietly lived, and Ship To Shore is full of moments where his songs' protagonists are left noiselessly hanging by a thread".
 Classic Rocks John Aizlewood rated this album 4.5 out of 5 stars, characterizing it as Thompson's "most rumbustious album in years", featuring a "a supremely taut band".